flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 Please follow the [Flatpak permission guide](https://docs.flatpak.org/en/latest/sandbox-permissions.html) when writing the manifest or choosing finish-args.
 Anything listed in "Standard Permissions" can be freely used.
-DBus, Filesystem and Device access should be limited to only what the application needs.
+D-Bus, Filesystem and Device access should be limited to only what the application needs.

 Please avoid choosing broad permissions unless justified.